Contax N Digital vs Fujifilm X-H1

 Review summary: Contax N Digital vs Fujifilm X-H1

 So what is the bottom line?
 Is there a clear favorite between the Contax N Digital and the Fujifilm X-H1?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Contax N Digital: